Barbara Mann, Modern Jewish Studies, Jewish Literature, on leave spring 2016

-Shuly Rubin Schwartz, Jewish History
+Shuly Rubin Schwartz, Modern Jewish Studies, Jewish History

 Shira Epstein, Jewish Education

-The Program in Jewish Gender and Women's Studies offers interdisciplinary courses that allow students to examine the history, literature, image, and culture of Jewish women and men through the perspective of gender.
-A rich array of course offerings by the regular faculty and visiting professors focuses on Jewish women's history, Yiddish and Hebrew literature, women in the Bible, and other women-centered subjects.
-In addition, our gender-studies seminar teaches students to apply a gender-studies approach to all the biblical and rabbinic texts they will encounter, and to raise gender-focused questions in any of the classes they may choose to take in the course of their studies.
+The program in Jewish Gender and Women's Studies (JGWS) at The Jewish Theological Seminary offers an interdisciplinary array of courses that allows students to examine the history, literature, image, and culture of Jewish women and men through the perspective of gender.
+Course offerings focus on Jewish women's history, Yiddish and Hebrew literature, women in the Bible, and other women or gender-centered subjects.
+In addition, our Gender Studies seminar teaches students to apply a feminist approach to all the biblical and rabbinic texts they will encounter while at JTS, and raise gender-focused questions in any of the classes they may choose to take in the course of their studies.

-The Jewish Gender and Women's Studies Program prides itself on its commitment to combining feminist and Jewish perspectives.
+The program in Jewish Gender and Women's Studies prides itself on its commitment to combining feminist and Jewish perspectives.
 It encourages students to bring their creativity into their work, supports women's scholarship, and aims to teach and promote a gendered understanding of all areas of Judaic studies.
 Student learning is supported by the many feminist and gender-focused activities and organizations associated with the larger nearby colleges and universities of New York City.

 View the List College Admissions page.

-For Jewish Gender and Women's Studies Majors
+Requirements for the BA in Jewish Gender and Women's Studies

-See the Graduate School Admissions page.
+See Gershon Kekst Graduate School Admissions page.